 Short position overnight fee 0.0137%

 Not all of The Simpsons’ predictions have turned out to be accurate.
-While the Denver Broncos and Seattle Seahawks did play each other in the Super Bowl, the Broncos were not triumphant unlike the show predicted.
+While the Denver Broncos and Seattle Seahawks did play each other in the Super Bowl, the Broncos were not triumphant.

 Another one of the show’s predictions was that London’s Big Ben would turn digital in 2010.
 The new renovations were unveiled earlier this year, but the clock’s face remained analogue.

-It is important to note that while The Simpsons has a history of surprisingly accurate predictions, the show should not be used as investment advice.
-Investors should always carry out their own research and thorough due diligence before coming to a decision about making an investment or not.
+It is important to note that while The Simpsons has a history of surprisingly accurate predictions, the show should not be used as financial advice.
+Traders should always carry out their own research and thorough due diligence before coming to a decision about making a trading decision or not.

 Markets in this article